StreamlineXpert/sentrifugo-docker/README.md

 ---

-If you have any questions or need further assistance, please refer to the README.md or open an issue in the repository.
+If you have any questions or need further assistance, please refer to each step carefully in the README.md or open an issue in the repository.